Last updated on February 19th, 2024 at 09:49 am

 Estimated reading time: 2 minutes

 Rather than be a tool, I think I’d prefer to be the wielder of the tool.
-I’d prefer to mould the world that’s around me for its own bettering—of course, this may prove to be yet another egotistical foray into the world, but who am I to judge my own actions?
+I’d prefer to mould the world around me for its bettering—of course, this may be yet another egotistical foray into the world, but who am I to judge my actions?
 I am a mineral.
 In “literal” terms, the mineral is not conscious of its actions but only acts to perform its function as a building block of its environment.

 But this isn’t literal.
 This is me.
 My thoughts.
 My ideas.
 And my mind.